MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

  **People who have a Microsoft account**

-When you share a site, folder, or file with a specific person who has a Microsoft account, an invitation is sent to the person in email, which contains a link to the shared item.
+When you share with someone who has a Microsoft account, an invitation is sent to the person in email, which contains a link to the shared item.
 When the person clicks the link, they are asked to sign in using the user name and password of their Microsoft account.
 When they sign in, they are added as a guest in your organization's directory (you'll see them listed with **#EXT#** in their user name) and given access to the item.

 Once they are in your organization's directory, you can grant them access to other resources without sending them additional invitations.
 (You may need to send them a link to the shared item so they can find it.)
 You can also assign them licenses if you want.